lukaszraczylo/graphql-monitoring-proxy/README.md

 The admin dashboard provides a real-time, web-based interface for monitoring proxy performance and health.
 Access it at `/admin` or `/admin/dashboard` on the main proxy port (default: `:8080/admin`).

+**Security caveat**: The dashboard is enabled by default (`ADMIN_DASHBOARD_ENABLE=true`), served on the public GraphQL port, and has no built-in authentication. `ADMIN_API_KEY` does not protect it; that key protects only the monitoring API on `API_PORT`.
+Disable the dashboard, or restrict access to it at the reverse proxy or network layer, before you expose the GraphQL port to untrusted clients.

 **Features:**
 - **Live metrics**: Streamed over a WebSocket (`/admin/ws/stats`) every 2 seconds, with automatic fallback to 5-second HTTP polling if the WebSocket is unavailable
 - **Overview**: Proxy version, uptime, total/succeeded/failed/skipped requests, success rate, and current/average requests per second